anwinsyras/OIBSIP_domain_task1/README.md

 - Implemented a contact form to collect user queries and feedback.
 ## Steps

-1.Create a new folder (e.g., BharatDarshan_Tourism).
+Create a new folder (e.g., BharatDarshan_Tourism).
 Inside the folder, create the following HTML files: index.html (Home Page)
      features.html (Tour Packages)
      contact.html (Contact Us)

-2. Design the Website Structure index.html – Home Page
+ Design the Website Structure
+ index.html – Home Page
 Add a title: Bharat Darshan Tourism
 Include a navigation bar with links to Home, Features, and Contact.